rafael/resume/src/content/post/about-running.md

 ![alt text](pace_history.png)

 Today, we are 7 weeks and 4 days before the Marathon.
 The training now looks quite different, and the most important part is no longer the pace for me.
 I'm focused on building the volume.
-Running more than 21 Km, it was mostly uncharted territory.
+Running more than 21 Km, was mostly uncharted territory.
 Last weekend, I ran 27km for the first time.
 But as the volume increases, my body kind of resents it.
 But then it gets used to...
 Or at least that has been what I've seen so far.
-But if I run 27 Km, I can't run 6 times per week right now.
+But if I run 27 Km, my body can't take 6 times per week right now.
 I'm trying to be mindful and tune the volume to push the limits while not getting injured.

 If everything goes well, my long runs will reach 35 km in the next four weeks.
 After that, as they say, the other 7 km in the Marathon will happen, one way or another.